amandaghassaei/msh-parser/README.md

 mesh.scaleNodesToUnitBoundingBox();
 ```

-- `MSHParser.scaleNodesToUnitBoundingBox()` scales the `nodes` values (in place) to fit inside a unit box and centered around the origin.
+- `MSHMesh.scaleNodesToUnitBoundingBox()` scales the `nodes` values (in place) to fit inside a unit box and centered around the origin.

 ## Limitations